Domžale: Name

 Domžale was attested in written sources circa 1200–1230 as Domsselsdorf (and as Vnheilden dorf in 1260, Vnsselsdorf in 1302, Vnsersdorf in 1322, Dumsel in 1490, and Damschale in 1558, among other variations.)
 The medieval German name Unser(s)dorf is derived from (D)unselsdorf, which was presumably borrowed from the Slovene name and from which the initial D- was lost because it was reanalyzed as a definite article.
 The Slovene name could be reconstructed as *Domžaľe, based on a Slavic personal name such as *Domožalъ and referring to an early inhabitant of the place.
 Alternatively, the Slovene name may be borrowed from Middle High German Domsell(sdorf), based in turn on a Slavic name such as *Domoslavъ.
 In the local dialect, the town is referred to as Dumžale.
 In the past the German name was Domschale.

 History

-Domžale became a town in 1925 and a city on 19 April 1952.
+Domžale became a town in 1925 through the merger of the formerly independent settlements of Spodnje Domžale, Stob, Študa, and Zgornje Domžale.
+It became a city on 19 April 1952.
 In the following years, Domžale became an industrial center with strong chemical and textile industry.
 In 1980, the construction of modern apartments began and Domžale became known as a bedroom community of Ljubljana.
 After Slovenia declared independence, on 27 June 1991 the Yugoslav army attacked barricades in the town, and bombed the radio transmitter and houses.

+In 2022, strong winds left several roofs exposed in the Municipality of Domžale.
+Firefighters had to pump water out of basements and assist with roof repairs in Domžale, Preserje pri Radomljah, and Šentpavel pri Domžalah.

 Church

 The church in Domžale is dedicated to the Assumption of Mary.
 It is surrounded by a cemetery and stands on a hill just north of the new municipal cemetery.
+In early 2012, the church's tower caught fire and destroyed its roof.